ravelou/zen/README.md

   - `rebuild`
   Download the last snapshot available and rebuild.
 This command is launched by `check` if necessary.

+  - `dbbackup`
+  Backup the local server blockchain database to the snapshots directory

 ### True Block Weight command